 [ Text of section effective until August 1, 2012.
 Repealed by 2012, 106, Sec.
 3. See 2012, 106, Sec.
 9.]

-Section 4.
-Any person desiring to operate a private business school within the commonwealth whose application has been granted initial approval by the state auditor pursuant to section three shall submit to the commissioner, on a form supplied by him, such information as he may require, including but not limited to:
+Section 3.
+Any person desiring to operate a private business school within the commonwealth shall submit to the state auditor, on a form supplied by him, such financial information as he may require, including but not limited to:

-(c) the form and content of the courses to be offered by the school;
+(c) the form and content of the student enrollment agreement to be used by the school.

-If the commissioner finds that the applicant is not qualified to operate a private business school, he shall refuse to issue a license.
-The commissioner shall state his reasons therefor in writing.
-The applicant shall be entitled to a hearing before the commissioner and judicial review subject to the provisions of chapter thirty A.
+If the state auditor finds that the applicant is not financially responsible and qualified to operate a private business school, he shall refuse to approve the application.
+The state auditor shall state his reasons therefor in writing.